rccondotta/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-This repository outlines data structures and algorithms in C++ and Python for:
+This repository outlines data structures and algorithms in C, C++ and Python for:

 Data Structures
 * Arrays